 NULL OR EMPTY CART

-IntegriSense 750 fluorescent imaging agent for in vivo detection of αvβ3 integrin is a low molecular weight peptidomimetic antagonist coupled to a red fluorochrome.
+IVISense Integrin Receptor 750 fluorescent imaging probe for in vivo detection of αvβ3 integrin is a low molecular weight peptidomimetic antagonist coupled to a red fluorochrome.
 This validated, high affinity (Kd = 4.2 nM) fluorescent probe has improved circulation half-life and specificity over RDG peptide-based agents, with selectivity 5-20x for αvβ3 integrin, for precise detection of αvβ3 integrins.
-IntegriSense 750 integrin-targeted molecular imaging agent allows non-invasive imaging to better understand biological pathways, and disease biology and progression.
+This integrin-targeted molecular imaging agent enables non-invasive imaging to better understand biological processes, and disease biology and progression.

-Including IntegriSense 750 fluorescent probe in careful experimental design allows for multiplexing with other channels and/or imaging times, and can be paired with other probes to achieve maximum efficiency and flexibility in your imaging studies.
+Including IVISense Integrin Receptor 750 fluorescent agent in careful experimental design allows for multiplexing with other channels and/or imaging times, and can be paired with other probes to achieve maximum efficiency and flexibility in your imaging studies.

 |Fluorescent Agent Type||Targeted|